WarrenWeckesser/ufunclab/README.md

 generation tools that can be found in `tools/cxxgen`.
 The `.src` files are processed with the script in `ufunclab/tools/conv_template.py`.

+*Functions that reduce a one-dimensional sequence to one or two numbers.*

 | Function                                        | Description                                           |
 | --------                                        | -----------                                           |
 | [`first`](#first)                               | First value that matches a target comparison          |